 I was absolutely gripped by this film, from beginning to end.
 There's humour here and there, there's pathos, there's a depth of understanding of the loneliness that can come with positions of authority.
 The royal family come across as real, believable people who are who they are by an accident of birth, often deeply distressed by the responsibilities they must carry.

 Very highly recommended indeed.
-It's rated 12 in the UK, which slightly surprised me because, although there are no violent or sexual scenes, there is quite a string of extreme bad language used more than once in (as the back of the box states) 'a speech therapy context'.
+It's rated 12 in the UK, which slightly surprised me.
+Although there are no violent or sexual scenes, there is quite a string of extreme bad language used more than once in (as the back of the box states) 'a speech therapy context'.
 However, most 12-year-olds would be well aware of these words, and there is certainly nothing in the film that is unsuitable, content-wise.
 In America, however, where 'strong language' is evidently considered more of a problem, the film is rated 'R'.

 Review copyright Sue's DVD Reviews